jezevec10/jstris-guide/usermode.md

 If the score change would end up being decimal, the score change gets rounded to the nearest integer.

 Default: `1`

+### `disableAllUserControls`

+**Usermode exclusive!**

+**Type**: Boolean

+Specifies whether all user controls are disabled so that the player can only use the usermode's controls (key-triggers).
+This includes all movement controls and user-defined reset key.
+The user must reset the game using default reset key F4 (we do not prevent the function keys F2 to F12).

+Default: `false`

 ## Block name reference list